the-markup/investigation-isp/README.md

 Once downloaded, open the HTML file in a web browser.
 (You can do this by dragging the file into the browser.)

 Now you can use the search bar to quick travel to specific addresses or cities.
 If you know the areas, this will be immediately useful.
-However, if you would like an overlay of any socioeconomic factor in our investigation (median household income, the percentage of non-Hispanic Whites, or redlining grades we can produce them by request.
+However, if you would like an overlay of any socioeconomic factor in our investigation (median household income, the percentage of non-Hispanic Whites in the area, or redlining grades) we can produce them by request.

 These maps should be viewed with summaries of how speeds vary across each city and between areas.

-Please refer to the [methodology]() or this [file](#summary-of-disparities) to how large disparities are between areas of the same city.
+Please refer to the [methodology]() or this summary [file](#summary-of-disparities) to see how large disparities are between areas of the same city.

 ## Installation